An increase in shopping centres outside of Sheffield could be leading to the downfall of commerce within the city.

 The Council said: “For decades now Sheffield city centre has experienced retail vacancy, falling retail sales and lack of investment.”

-The council have said this project is a strategic priority for them to bring back more shoppers and visitors to the city by offering a wide range of high street stores beside independent sellers.
+This project is a strategic priority for them to bring back more shoppers and visitors to the city by offering a wide range of high street stores beside independent sellers.

 Michael Bradbury, 69, a retired electrician said: “I’ve been coming to Sheffield centre for as long as I can remember and always found what I need.
 It’s harder for me to reach the outer areas of Sheffield.”